Nobody likes paying child support. As necessary as it is, nobody likes paying it. But

 Conclusion & Next Steps

 The Courts in every county face hundreds if not thousands of legal matters each day.
-If you don’t inform them of your issue, it’s not going to resolve itself!
+If you don’t inform them of your issue, it will not going to resolve itself!

 Corresponding with the Court requires specific language that can often be difficult to understand without assistance.
 If you have questions or need advice on the best way to move forward in this process, give us a call at 301-645-4100 to schedule a consultation.